redpen-cc/redpen-doc/source/configuration.rst

     <component name="ParagraphStartWith" />
   </configuration>

-A "component" blcok represents a validator, which check one aspect of the input document.
-For instance, Adding "SectionLength" component block into the configuration file, DocuemntValidator check the length of sections in input documents.
+A "component" block represents a validator, which checks one aspect of the input document.
+For instance, adding "SectionLength" component block into the configuration file, DocuemntValidator checks the length of sections in input documents.

 As we see some components have "property" to configure the validator specific settings.
-"SectionLength" validator has maximum character number in one section.
+For example, the "SectionLength" validator has maximum character number in one section.
 Some validator has sub-validators.
-SentenceIterator which validates all the input sentences in the input documents, for example contains sub-validators such as "SentenceLentgh", "InvalidCharacters".
+In the above example, "SentenceIterator" which validates all the input sentences in the input documents, contains sub-validators such as "SentenceLentgh", "InvalidCharacters".

 We will see the all the supported validators in the next section.